 As a professional photojournalist Cindy-Lou creates non-fiction for numerous international titles.
 Her specialist genres include high-end travel, food, and affluent lifestyles - focusing mostly on Africa and India.
 In Europe she drives and reviews supercars.

-She often provides compelling portrayals of current affairs, discussing African politics and introduces readers to new-age philanthropy.
+She provides compelling portrayals of current affairs, discusses African politics, and introduces readers to new-age philanthropy.
 She exposes factual details of heinous crimes, interviews celebrities, discover new wines and often encounters the fundamental goodness of mankind.

-From her bases in both the UK and Italy, she regularly travels on assignment to far-flung destinations, gathering information and experiences she documents into feature articles.
+From her bases in both the UK and Italy, she regularly travels on assignment to far-flung destinations, gathering information and experiences she documents into feature, photo driven articles.

 "My roots are buried deep in a small farming community in Southern Africa, but since then I've moved around the world, having lived in Cape Town, New York City, Nairobi, Luanda, Windhoek, Beverley Hills, London, Brussels; with further education in the United States, South Africa, England, and mainland Europe.